kubewarden/pod-runtime-class-policy/README.md

 # Trying the policy

-The policy is a stand-alone WASM module, you can invoke it in this way:
+The policy is a stand-alone Wasm module, you can invoke it in this way:

 ```bash
 $ cat Tests/Examples/PodRequestWithRuncRuntime.json | wasmtime run --env RESERVED_RUNTIME=runC \